What Is an ACD in a Call Center?

 The ACD system from Voiptime Cloud supports efficient mixing of operators from different groups to service different inbound calls from several incoming lines and different queues and allows you to reach a service level of 90% of calls answered within 5 seconds.

-If the number of incoming calls exceeds the call center’s capabilities it is possible to transfer part of the calls to another contact center, which will handle this part of call volume until it is normalized.
+If the number of incoming calls exceeds the call center’s capabilities it's possible to transfer part of the calls to another contact center or contact center agent, which will handle this part of call volume until it is normalized.

 As a remote contact center, you want to control every action of your agents.
 You need real-time insights about calls, messages, working time, and sales.
 It’s an achievable goal to maintain a high level of customer experience, control your agents, evaluate and mentor them absolutely remotely.

 The Voiptime Cloud software gives you astonishing options to manage the workflow of the call center without losing a single additional dollar.

 How to Overcome the Highest Volumes of Calls?

 From time to time, your call center meets an extremely high calling volume from customers, and it's hard to handle all calls and queries simultaneously.
 To overcome this issue and deliver a 5-star experience anyway, you have the option to give a callback or receive a voicemail.
 Take a look at both of them:

 - Callback.
 If your customers are busy and can’t wait in a queue, they have an option to use a callback function to receive the service as soon as possible.
 After receiving a callback request, relevant agents in a call center make a callback, based on the possible needs of the customer.

 - Voice mail.
 In some cases, customers are busy or don’t want to achieve immediate callbacks.
 They leave voice mails instead of callbacks, so agents can listen to a message and solve it without calling.